shoeffner/mthesis/src/gaze_library.md

 Additionally to setting the sensor parameters, the webcam can be calibrated for the use with OpenCV.
-Calibration in this case means to estimate the camera matrix and distortion coefficients of a camera, which can be used to undistort the images.
-Gaze does not directly undistort the images to process them further, but algorithms like `cv::solvePnP`, which is used by Gaze, benefit from exact values.
+Calibration in this case means to estimate the camera matrix and distortion coefficients of a camera, which can be used to undistort the images. \Gaze{} does not directly undistort the images to process them further, but algorithms like `cv::solvePnP`, which is used by \Gaze{}, benefit from exact values.
 OpenCV provides a calibration tool which outputs the needed matrices.
 Detailed instructions on how to use it are inside the appendix in @sec:calibrating-OpenCV.
 Parts of the resulting output